 |

-*02/12/2025 - These we are working on developing FusionGDB3.
-It will have up-to-date fusion gene breakpoints with more diverse functional annotation. ![]() * Dr. Sanghyuk Lee, Professor, Department of Life Sciences, Ewha Womans University, Seoul, South Korea * Dr. Xiaobo Zhou, Professor, Department of Bioinformatics and Systems Medicine, McWilliams School of Biomedical Informatics, The University of Texas Health Science Center at Houston, Houston, TX, USA * Dr. Wenshe Liu, Professor, Department of Chemistry, Texas A&M University, College Station, TX, USA * Dr. Yoon-La Choi, Associate Professor of Pathology, Sungkyunkwan University School of Medicine, Samsung Medical center, Seoul, South Korea |
+*03/19/2025 - Corrected an error of the fusion mRNA/protein sequence length.
+Consults/Collaborators* Dr. Sanghyuk Lee, Professor, Department of Life Sciences, Ewha Womans University, Seoul, South Korea * Dr. Xiaobo Zhou, Professor, Department of Bioinformatics and Systems Medicine, McWilliams School of Biomedical Informatics, The University of Texas Health Science Center at Houston, Houston, TX, USA * Dr. Wenshe Liu, Professor, Department of Chemistry, Texas A&M University, College Station, TX, USA * Dr. Yoon-La Choi, Associate Professor of Pathology, Sungkyunkwan University School of Medicine, Samsung Medical center, Seoul, South Korea |